Zeneric09/Proper-Comic-2024/README.md

 [GTA SA Proper Comic 2024] - google drive.

-You need this installed: [Proper Fixes](https://www.mixmods.com.br/2023/07/sa-proper-fixes/).
+You need this installed: [Proper Fixes](https://www.mixmods.com.br/2023/07/sa-proper-fixes/) - don't install the optional one.

 and this: [Reshade](https://reshade.me/) and [download/use this reshade comic preset](https://pastebin.com/4qZic6cr).